65th Filmfare Awards South 2018 (Malayalam): And The Winners Are..

 Best Actor In A Supporting Role (Female)

-Shanthi Krishnan did make a powerful comeback to Malayalam movies with Njandukalude Naattil Oridavela.
+Shanthi Krishna did make a powerful comeback to Malayalam movies with Njandukalude Naattil Oridavela.
 Her portrayal of the character Sheela Chacko in the movie has fetched her the Best Actor In A Supporting Role (Female) - Malayalam.

 Best Actor In A Supporting Role (Male)